diskerror/Typed/README.md

 * TO_BSON_DATE: conversion of all objects with a *DateTime* lineage to *MongoDB\BSON\UTCDateTime* with all times assumed to be UTC. *MongoDB\BSON\UTCDateTime* objects will remain untouched.
 * SWITCH_NESTED_ID: pass the current SWITCH_ID state to nested objects.

+### jsonSerialize
+*TypedInterface* also extends the builtin *JsonSerializable* class so derivitives of these classes can be used directly with "json_encode".

+### getArrayOptions & setArrayOptions
+These manage the usage of the options for how these classes are converted to an array.

 ## TypedClass
-The derivitives of *Typed\TypedClass* are contracted to do these things:
+The derivitives of *TypedClass* are contracted to do these things:
 * Member/property access will behave like any standard PHP object.
 * Maintain the initial type of each member/property.
 * Silently cast data assigned to properties in the most obvious way when input is of a different type.